justincredible/Demos/README.md

 ### Icosahedron

 The bottom edges of the triangles form a regular pentagon perimeter.
-From this we have our first ten vertices (the pentagon and it's x-axis reflection).
+From this we have our first ten vertices (the pentagon and its x-axis reflection).
 The distance betwen these vertices is $z_{inner} = \sqrt { 1 - 4(base - c)^2 }  = \sqrt { 1 - 4(r - top)^2 }$

 The final two vertices are assumed to be orthogonal to the circumscribing circle's center.